Thanks for your purchase! Please check the section for the type of product you purchased for care instructions for the plants and/or the wood.

 Change the water out fully every month or two, or when it looks like it needs it.
 Rinse the stem and roots under running water when you do this and gently remove any gunky or dead parts, if any are present.

-Most of these plants are happiest in medium light, though they can take some amount of direct sun or none at all.
+Most of these plants are happiest in low to medium light, though they can take some amount of direct sun or none at all.
 Always use filtered water, or tap water that has been left out for 24 hours so there is no chlorine remaining.

 Please note: The wood is finished with a very light oil, not a heavy polyurethane.
 If it gets wet and isn’t wiped dry right away, it will leave a water stain.
 It’s best to remove the glass from the wood when topping up the water to avoid this.